The Eggishorn is a peak south of the Aletsch glacier. We think it's the best viewing point to see the glacier.

 This is what to expect:

-- A beautiful high-alpine world with views of the glacier and the peaks of the Bernese Oberland and the Valais;
+- There's beautiful high-alpine world with views of the glacier and the peaks of the Bernese Oberland and the Valais.

-- A small restaurant, about 50 m from cable car station;
+- You can enjoy luch or a coffee in small restaurant, about 50 m from cable car station.

-- In Summer: many hiking options, especially from Fiescheralp, the mid-way cable car station.
+- In summer there are many hiking options, especially from Fiescheralp, the mid-way cable car station.
 But there are also trails from the Eggishorn down.
-One of the easy hikes is to walk to Bettmeralp and Riederalp;
+One of the easy hikes is to walk to Bettmeralp and Riederalp.

-- Fiescheralp is one of the many locations where paragliders launch for their flight;
+- Fiescheralp is one of the many locations where paragliders take off for their flight.

-- In Winter: the whole area is a Winter sports paradise with many ski slopes around Bettmeralp, Riederalp, Fiescheralp and even one down from the Eggishorn.
+- In winter, the whole area is a winter sports paradise with many ski slopes around Bettmeralp, Riederalp and Fiescheralp.

 The Grosser Aletsch Glacier

 The Grosser ('Big') Aletsch Glacier is the largest glacier of the Alps.
-It's about 23 km (14 miles) long and 1 km (3300 ft) wide on average.
+It's about 20 km (12,4 miles) long and 1 km (3300 ft) wide on average.
 It originates from the Konkordiaplatz, which can be viewed from the Jungfraujoch.
-The Jungfraujoch can be seen from the Eggishorn.
 The weight of the fresh snow in that area causes snow to be pressed to ice.
 This is an all year round process.
-The ice is 900 m (2950 ft) thick here.
-This massive layer of ice moves down with a speed of up to 50 cm per day.
+The ice is 800 m (2625 ft) thick here.

-Global warming is causing the glacier to shrink: about 50 m in length per year, and it is also getting narrower.
+Global warming is causing the glacier to shrink, and at an exceeding pace.
+Its surface is about 79 km2 (in 2022), which is less than in previous decades.
+At the moment, the glacier retreats by about 50 m per year in length.
+It also gets thinner and quickly shrinks at the edges.
+If this process continues and accelerates as expected, there will only be a small part of the glacier left by the end of this century.
+In worst-case scenarios it may even have disappeared.
 The glacier is still impressive, but it's sad to see how CO2 emission caused by humanity is tearing down this natural landmark.
 It's good to know that you can help though.

 How to choose between the Bettmerhorn and Eggishorn?